MicrosoftDocs/azure-devops-docs/docs/user-guide/troubleshoot-connection.md

 > [!div class="mx-imgBorder"]
 > ![Troubleshoot Azure DevOps connection 401 error 1](media/troubleshoot-connection/401_notauthorized.png)

 The most common error page is the *401 Not Authorized* error, which occurs when your identity doesn't have permissions to enter an organization.
-Common reasons for the error include:
+See the following common reasons for the error:

 * Your identity isn't a member of the organization.
 * Your identity has an invalid or missing license assignment.
-* Your identity does not have enough memberships (Reader/Contributors group, for example) to access the resource.
+* Your identity doesn't have enough memberships to access the resource.
+For example, membership to the Reader/Contributors group.
-* Your identity is a B2B guest in the tenant, and the invitation has not been accepted.
+* Your identity is a B2B guest in the tenant, and the invitation hasn't been accepted.

-If you think you're a member of the organization but are blocked by this error page, [contact customer support](https://support.microsoft.com/).
+If you think you're a member of the organization, but are blocked by this error page, [contact customer support](https://support.microsoft.com/).

 ### Scenario 1